 Year Group End of term 1 expectations End of term 2 expectations End of year expectation (Essential Skill) 1 Use simple vocabulary to communicate meaning.
 Begin to repeat keywords in their writing.
 Use mostly simple vocabulary and communicate meaning through repetition of keywords.
 2 Use simple speech-like vocabulary to convey relevant meaning.
 Use simple speech-like vocabulary to convey relevant meaning, and with prompts, include some adventurous word choices.
 Use simple speech-like vocabulary to convey relevant meaning with some adventurous word choices and opportune use of new vocabulary.
 3 Draw on their experience of reading to inform their choice of vocabulary.
 Use simple, generally appropriate vocabulary, beginning to select some words for effect or occasion, using word walls/banks for support.
 Use generally appropriate vocabulary with some words chosen for effect, on occasions.
 4 Make more effective and appropriate vocabulary choices.
 Begin to make some deliberate vocabulary choices, sometimes to link with the topic .
 Make deliberate vocabulary choices with some expansion of general vocabulary to match the topic.
 5 Use a reasonably wide vocabulary.
 Begin to carefully consider the effect upon the reader when making vocabulary choices.
 Use vocabulary to create specific effects.
 Use a reasonably wide range of vocabulary for effect, though not always appropriately.
 6 Use vocabulary to create a range of effects.
-Begin to choose appropriate vocabulary for purpose, showing interest in expanding upon choices.
-Use word choices which support the purpose with increasing precision.
-Consciously select vocabulary, reflecting their understanding of the audience.
+Begin to choose appropriate vocabulary for purpose, Use word choices which support the purpose with increasing precision.
 Choose appropriate vocabulary for purpose and audience which is generally varied and often ambitious.